Affordable Housing for Veterans

 The Housing Credit is the nation’s primary tool to finance the development of affordable housing, so any effort to address the growing affordable housing crisis must include an expansion of the Housing Credit.
 By expanding and strengthening the Housing Credit, we could provide more safe, stable, affordable homes for more low-income households across the country, including veterans.

 The bipartisan Affordable Housing Credit Improvement Act (AHCIA) would expand and strengthen the Housing Credit to provide more than 2 million additional affordable homes over ten years, including by increasing the annual Housing Credit allocation, which is now at its lowest level in four years.
 It would also support the financial feasibility of properties serving extremely low-income or formerly homeless households, including formerly homeless veterans.
-The bill is supported by over one-third of Congress.
+The bill is supported by over one-half of Congress.